Trains canceled across Bangladesh as rail union goes on strike

 As the country's railway adviser visited, passengers shouted complaints.

+Fouzul Kabir Khan, the country's railway affairs adviser, told reporters that such a nationwide strike was “regrettable” and he urged the protesters to end the strike.

+He said that “doors for discussion” were open to resolve the standoff.

 Shahadat Hossain, a station manager in Dhaka, said at least 10 trains were scheduled to leave the station on Tuesday morning.
-Authorities arranged buses as an alternative.
+Authorities arranged buses as an alternative, but they were not enough to meet demand.

 Mohammed Nadim was stranded at the Kamlapur Railway Station as he travelled hundreds of kilometers overnight to reach Dhaka for his vacation to the southern coastal district of Cox's Bazar.